 Whichever type of test is utilised, the one thing all the tests have in common is that they are not terribly reliable (often giving false positives-show a problem when there isn’t one, or false negatives-miss a problem when there’s one there) and can be highly subjective – i.e. two different people could interpret the same result in different ways.
 Because of a lack of good clinical evidence, there are currently no agreeable reference values for the number of sperm that need to be deemed antibody positive before a diagnosis of ASAB can be made.
 The World Health Organisation (WHO) suggests that with the MAR test, more than 50% of the sperm tested must show a reaction to the antibody test for it to be considered clinically significant – i.e. likely to hinder your ability to conceive.

-For this reason, in the UK (for example), NICE guidelines state that men should NOT be offered testing for ASAB, nor should they be prescribed high dose steroids as treatment.
+For this reason, in the UK (for example), NICE guidelines state that men should NOT be offered an ASAB test, nor should they be prescribed high dose steroids as treatment.
 Other regions of the world may make similar or different recommendations.

 Given how unreliable these tests are, and the fact that you may have to pay for this type of testing yourself – some men would like to have the test done as they feel that knowing a potential reason for their infertility is psychologically beneficial.
 However you should be aware of the test limitations and understand that it is prone to giving inaccurate results, and so will not normally alter your fertility treatment pathway.